evilsyncope/public/reputation.md

 Every normal person starts with 0 karma.
 It should be quite hard to get a voter status, because newcomers cannot harm the system badly.
 They only can create a number of spam posts which can be easily hidden by other users.
-There should be some automated spam filter which can be optionally enabled by any user to hide **Should there be a mechanism of automated massive downvote of spammers gang?
+There should be some automated spam filter which can be optionally enabled by any user to hide *Should there be a mechanism of automated massive downvote of spammers gang?

 Karma gain formula: **(voter karma) / 25

-## Main problem here: any voter can decide to start growing an army of sybils, because he has a right to upvote.
-He cannot vote for himself, but he needs the reasons to give votes fairly and not to his sybils.
+** Main problem here: any voter can decide to start growing an army of sybils, because he has a right to upvote.
+He cannot vote for himself, but he needs the reasons to give votes fairly and not to his sybils

 There are some ways to prevent sybil attacks in this scheme.